 PHP Variables

-Variables are used for storing data, such as numbers or strings, so that they can be used multiple times in a script.
-A variable has a name, and information is stored in the variable.
+Variables are used for storing data, such as numbers or strings, so that they can be used multiple times in a script with a meaningful name (an identifier).

 PHP is a loosely typed language, which means you do not have to tell the computer what type of information you are going to keep in a variable.
-In strictly typed languages (like C++), you would have to specify if the variable was going to be an integer, string, float, or other option supported by the language in use.
+In strictly typed languages (like C++), you have to specify if the variable is going to be an integer, string, float or something else.

 How to Name PHP Variables